DucNgn/My-Books-App/README.md

 # With Docker 🐳
 - (coming soon)

+# During Development:
+- `make lint-backend`: to run linter through all backend code (all dependencies needed to be installed inside `./venv`)
+- `make lint-frontend`: to run linter through all frontend code (all dependencies needed to be installed inside `node_modules`)
+- `poetry export -f requirements.txt --output requirements.txt` to export all poetry dependencies to requirements.txt file

 # Technologies 🛠️:
 - Back-end: Python with FastAPI
 - Database: PostgreSQL with SQLAlchemy